Ever thought was hard

 When adding examples, please keep in mind that all four of the following criteria must be met to qualify.
 Minor disagreements don't count.

 - It is a sustained conflict.
 This is something that has fans debating a work or subject for a long time after release.
 Upcoming works cannot be this since such conflicts are considered to be short-lived by definition.
-Such examples can be placed under Internet Backdraft or Tainted by the Preview.
-To quality, a conflict should last for at least six months after the release of a work or episode; any shorter and it's probably just your average fan disagreement.
+Such examples can be placed under Tainted by the Preview.
+To qualify, a conflict should last for at least six months after the release of a work or episode; any shorter and it's probably just your average fan disagreement.

 - It is a vicious conflict.
 Bringing up the subject will likely result in a huge debate among fans, if not an outright Flame War.